tfabris/CrowCam/README.md

 - Camera on/off times based on local sunrise/sunset.
 - Work around bugs in Synology streaming software which sometimes cause the stream to stop working unexpectedly.
+- Split up the stream into 12-hour chunks, so that they can be archived (YouTube has a 12 hour limit on livestream archives, and will truncate anything longer than that).
 - Automatically clean up old YouTube stream archives.

 This project could be useful to anyone who uses a Synology NAS, running the